fpdetective/fpdetective/extensions/README.md

 The extensions cannot determine if the detected script (or Flash file) is executed or not.
 So it's technically possible that the scripts detected by the extension were not executed but only served.

-## Do extensions report findings to a central server?
+## Do extensions report findings to any parties?
 No. Extensions don't keep any data about your browsing habits and they don't report any information to any parties including us.